b1scoito/mpv-cut/README.md

 ## Installation
 ### Linux
-Place it inside the Linux mpv scripts folder normally on: `~/.config/mpv/scripts`
+Place it inside the Linux mpv scripts folder normally on: `~/.config/mpv/scripts`, and install the FFmpeg package if not already installed.
+- Ubuntu: `sudo apt install ffmpeg`
+- Arch: `sudo pacman -S ffmpeg` or `yay -S ffmpeg`

 ### Windows
-Place it inside the Windows mpv scripts folder normally on `%appdata%\mpv\scripts`
+Place it inside the Windows mpv scripts folder normally on `%appdata%\mpv\scripts`, and install the FFmpeg package if not already installed with [Chocolatey](https://chocolatey.org/install).
+- Chocolatey (open cmd/powershell as admin): `choco install ffmpeg-full` or `cinst ffmpeg-full`

 ## Usage
 Press the default key `C` to mark the first position, and where you desire to save, on the last position, press `C` again.